 PHONE AND OFFICE HOURS

-The office will be open Monday through Thursday, closed Friday at this point.
-Due to a soft roll out, phones will only be answered Tuesday through Thursday.
+The office will be open Monday through Thursday, and closed Fridays at this point.
 There will be two hygienists working every day Monday though Thursday.
-Dr. Doug will be seeing patients Tuesday, Wednesday, and Thursday.
+Dr. Doug will also be seeing patients Monday through Thursday.

 COMMUNICATING WITH THE OFFICE